 Instead, they wish to see how well you would maintain a good, open communication line with your other team players.
 So while you might have incidents or answers ready at your fingertips, learn to keep a cool and calm composure so that the interviewers know that you are a good listener as well, and you would give equal importance to the thoughts and ideas of the other team players, as well as recognize their viewpoints.

 5. Maintain A Professional Demeanour:

 Working in a professional environment will require you to act professionally as well.
-Being part of a team does not mean that you can get away with behaviour you would normally showcase in an environment outside your workplace.
-While it is acceptable for you to see your colleagues privately outside work, when you are working together, you must maintain a very professional demeanour.
+Being part of a team does not mean that you can get away with behavior you would normally showcase in an environment outside your workplace.
+While it is acceptable for you to see your colleagues privately outside work, when you are working together, you must maintain a very professional demeanor.

 6. Display Your Team Player Qualities: